ludoza/DokuWiki-to-Markdown-Converter/README.md

-# Liquibase DokuWiki to Markdown Converter
+# DokuWiki to Markdown Converter

 ## Introduction

 Tools to convert the DokuWiki syntax to Markdown syntax.
 Please note it has some specific Liquibase regular expressions in `scripts/DocuwikiToMarkdownExtra.php`.

 ## Usage

-### Import DokuWiki files
+### Import an entire wiki

-*I don't have a idea how DokuWiki store its files so I'm leaving this note here, maybe it might be useful.*

-Note: This is only possible by SilverStripe staff.

-	scp -P 2222 -r <username>@doc.silverstripe.org:/sites/ss2doc/www/assets/data/pages/* input/
+	scp -P 2222 -r <username>@myserver:/sites/mysite/www/assets/data/pages/* input/

 ### Convert to Markdown files